Do you want to efficiently save money so you can live better without the annoying debts that hold you back from saving?

-Let me introduce you to TransferWise and Xendpay.
+Let me introduce you to TransferWise (now Wise) and Xendpay.
 They are inexpensive but still safe for international transactions when sending money.

-Other helpful platforms when withdrawing overseas are Revolut, Monzo, and Transferwise.
+Other helpful platforms when withdrawing overseas are Revolut, Monzo, as well as Transferwise.
 They provide a free debit card that you can use to cash out your money with cheaper fees.

 You don’t need to worry about these platforms’ security and legitimacy because they are all protected by the government.

 Books are not a luxury because reading is essential.
 It helps people open their minds to new knowledge and ideas.

 Reading books influences some decisions in your life.
 They can help build your career, find your desires and guide your life.

 But did you know that you can still read books without buying hard copies?
 Save money and live better by choosing alternatives for your reading materials.

 Try renting books from the library or downloading an ebook version of the title you plan on reading since they are cheaper options.